Real-time AI: what is it and why it needs streaming data

 Latency trade offs

 Simply put, the more complex the pipeline, the higher the latency.
-(This is why AI-first companies, like poolside and Deepomatic, are choosing Redpanda to simplify their pipelines and keep latency ultra low.)
+(This is one reason AI-first companies, like poolside and Deepomatic, are choosing Redpanda to simplify their pipelines and keep latency ultra low.)

 To really dig into the trade-offs in each layer and learn which architectural choices suit your use case, go ahead and download the full report.